Climate and the City: Technical solutions and innovations for climate sensitive city planning

 The Summer School is open for BSc, MSc and PhD students from all departments and disciplines at ZHAW, the EELISA Partner universities and other institutions of higher education.

-The number of participants is limited to 24.
+The number of participants is limited to 24-30.
 All applications will be evaluated after the application deadline.
-You will be informed by calendar week 20 whether you can take part in the Summer School.
+You will be informed by calendar week 15 whether you can take part in the Summer School.
 After the acceptance to the Summer School, students will receive course materials and further information.

-Important: Please check with your study program lead if the Summer School of 3 ECTS can be credited.
+Important: Please check with your study program lead if the Summer School of 3–6 ECTS can be credited.

 All attendees are required to dedicate their full attention to the program for its duration.
-Please make sure to pause other obligations to ensure a fully engaging experience.
+Please makesure to pause other obligations to ensure a fully engaging experience.

 Documents required for the application

-- CV in English, including English level and BSc GPA and
+– CV in English including English level and BSc GPA and

-- A motivation letter in the form of an email
+– A motivation letter

 Application Deadline